salween/salween.github.io/index.md

 ## Careers
 At Salween – our philosophy is to build careers – any company can provide a job – through trust, commitment to excellence and our belief in family first, Salween is where dreams become reality.
 <div class="tester">
-<p class="text-left">Salween Solutions is a fast-growing Software and App Development Bangkok company and Microsoft Gold Partner.
-We provide products and services for E&M Consulting, Inc., a National award-winning Publishing and Software/App company headquartered in the United States.
-Join Salween as a career-driven full-time Administrative Assistant.</p>
+<p class="text-left"><span class="font-bold">Salween Solutions</span> is a fast-growing Software and App Development Bangkok company and Microsoft Gold Partner.
+We provide products and services for <span class="font-bold">E&M Consulting, Inc.,</span> a National award-winning Publishing and Software/App company headquartered in the United States.
+Join Salween as a career-driven full-time <span class="font-bold">Administrative Assistant.</span></p>
 ## Administrative Assistant

 ### Qualifications:
 - Exceptional English verbal and written communication is required
 - Proficient in Microsoft Word, Excel, Outlook and Computer Operations
-- University Degree preferred (New graduates are encouraged to apply).
+- University Degree preferred (New graduates are encouraged to apply)
 - Experience using database software
 - Excellent attendance, organization and punctuality